hirayoki22/Dynamic-Table/README.md

 + Move and quick edit cells with keyboard
 + Limit total visible rows
 + Dynamic pagination
++ Records/rows count
 + Basic undo/redo system
 + Export records as JSON and CSV format
-+ Save table sheet to local storage
++ Save table sheet to Local Storage

-## About the table columns
+## Table columns
 Columns are typed, and the cell values are styled and shown according to their type when rendered on the page, and store as the corresponding column's format when entering new data.
 It's a quick and easy parsing process that flows both ways.

 Clicking on the Add Column button will open a modal form where you can choose the column's header label, type/format, cell text alignment, and where the column is editable or locked. this same form will come up when modifying an existing column, but this time it will proload the current's column properties to make it easier to manage.